 Ecommerce fit: The high article volume works for ecommerce brands that need to cover dozens of product categories with comparison and roundup content.
 If your AEO strategy is "publish a 'best [category]' article for every product line and keep it updated monthly," Writesonic's volume makes that feasible.
 Pricing is accessible for small ecommerce operations.

 Limitations for ecommerce: Blog-only.
 No Reddit, no YouTube, no product feed integration.
 For ecommerce, where AI search engines heavily cite YouTube product reviews and Reddit purchase discussions, a blog-only strategy covers only one of the three primary citation channels.
 No human review gate means product claims and pricing in generated articles may be inaccurate.
-No post-publication verification.
+No continuous post-publication monitoring.

 Best ecommerce use case: Small ecommerce brands that need high-volume category content on a tight budget and will handle Reddit and YouTube separately.

-Peec AI ($100-505/mo)
+Peec AI ($95-495/mo)

-Peec AI tracks 7 base AI search engines with add-ons available and serves 1,300+ customers as of May 2026.
+Peec AI tracks 3 of 7 AI search engines on every self-serve tier, with extra engines available as self-serve paid add-ons.
+Claude is Enterprise-only, not a self-serve add-on.
+It serves 1,300+ customers as of July 2026.
 Its per-project pricing model and Actions task queue provide structured optimization recommendations without automating execution.
+Prices are set in euros (€89/€205/€425).

 Ecommerce fit: The per-project pricing model is useful for ecommerce brands with multiple product lines.
 You can set up separate projects for each category (electronics, apparel, home goods) and monitor how AI search engines treat each one independently.
 The Actions task queue gives specific optimization steps rather than generic dashboards, which helps ecommerce teams prioritize which product categories to optimize first.